pesekt1/redis-cache-nodejs/README.md

 Open the browser and go to http://localhost:3000/photos

 Check the network speed in the browser console.
 The first time you load the page, it will take a while to fetch the data from the api.
-But the next time you load the page, it will be much faster because the data is cached in redis.
+But the next time you load the page, it will be much faster because the data is cached in redis...